 The correct answer comes after determining the complexity of your migration.
 It's advisable to hire a Solution Partner if you're not sure.
 Taking this action can make a difference.
 Based on our experience working with several customers, both large and medium-sized companies, migrating from Server or Data Center to Cloud it's the smartest thing to do.

-Working with qualified experts in planning and executing the finer details of a cloud migration is an unparalleled benefit.
+Working with qualified experts in planning and executing the finer details of cloud migration is an unparalleled benefit.
 If you're not sure, here is a checklist to help you determine whether to seek the help of an Atlassian Solution Partner or not:

 If your answers have been a "Yes" to most of these questions, chances are you need specialized help from Atlassian.
 The truth is that no cloud migration journey is unique for everyone, and you don't have to worry because you're not alone in this.
 At DEISER, we offer end-to-end migration services.
 We create custom packages suited to your company's needs.